gamedevware/charon/TERMS_OF_SERVICE.md

 ******13.**** PRIVACY POLICY**

 We care about data privacy and security.
 By using the Services, you agree to be bound by our Privacy Policy posted on the Services, which is incorporated into these Legal Terms.
 Please be advised the Services are hosted in Germany.
 If you access the Services from any other region of the world with laws or other requirements governing personal data collection, use, or disclosure that differ from applicable laws in Germany, then through your continued use of the Services, you are transferring your data to Germany, and you expressly consent to have your data transferred to and processed in Germany.

+**Third-Party Authentication Services**

+The Services allow you to create an account and authenticate using third-party providers, including Google, GitHub, and Microsoft.
+When you authenticate using any of these providers, we access only the minimum data necessary for account creation and authentication (your name, email address, and a unique account identifier).
+We do not access any additional data from your third-party account.

+Our use of information received from Google APIs adheres to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.
+We use Google user data solely for providing authentication and account management features within the Services.
+We do not use Google user data for advertising, and we do not transfer it to third parties except as described in our Privacy Policy.
+For full details on how we handle data from social logins, please refer to section 5 of our Privacy Policy ("How Do We Handle Your Social Logins?").

 ********14.****** COPYRIGHT INFRINGEMENTS**